-Long-term change comes easier and is more likely to last when teens and their family collaborate and are both involved in making positive changes together.
-We will work as a team to come up with goals that fit your teen’s needs.
-I like to involve parents/caregivers/family as much as necessary to help achieve their goals.
+Long-term change comes easier and lasts longer when teens and their family collaborate.
+Then everyone is involved in making positive changes together.
+We work as a team to come up with goals that fit your teen’s needs.
+I like to involve parents/caregivers/family as much as necessary to achieve their goals.

-I believe therapy should be a place where people can feel heard, supported and encouraged but also challenged.
-I strive to create a welcoming, non-judgmental environment where teens can feel validated and accepted – where they can feel ready to communicate and face issues that are really important to them.
+Therapy is meant to be a place where clients are listened to, supported, and encouraged, but also challenged.
+I strive to create a welcoming, non-judgmental environment where teens’ feelings are validated – where experience the emotional safety to communicate and face issues that are really important to them.

 Why Teens Love Working With Me:

 Why I Love Working With Teens:

 I love that there are so many different ways to work with teens in session – we talk, we play, we draw, we cry, we laugh, sometimes all in one session!
-Although I’ve worked with teens for years, it still amazes me how adaptable and resilient they can be.
-I really appreciate being able to witness their openness to growth and willingness to challenge themselves.
+Although I’ve worked with teens for years, it still amazes me how adaptable and resilient they are.
+It’s amazing to witness their openness to growth and willingness to challenge themselves.

-I have worked with a diverse population of children and teens of all backgrounds for the past four years doing therapy at agencies, schools and even their own homes.
-Some issues I have focused on with my clients include: working through traumatic experiences, finding ways to cope with depression, managing stress/anxiety and increasing self-esteem.
-Before beginning my career as a therapist I have also worked with children in teaching and mentoring positions.
+My background includes work with a diverse population of children and teens.
+Before coming to Teen Therapy OC, I spent several years doing therapy at agencies, schools, and even private homes.
+While I work with adolescents on many issues, some examples include working through traumatic experiences, finding ways to cope with depression, managing stress/anxiety, and increasing self-esteem.
+Before beginning my career as a therapist, I also spent time working with children in teaching and mentoring positions.

 University of Southern California: Master’s degree in Marriage and Family Therapy

 University of California, Irvine: Bachelor’s degree in Psychology and Social Behavior

-I am licensed as a Marriage and Family Therapist in the state of California: MFT #109007.
+I am a licensed Marriage and Family Therapist in the state of California: MFT #109007.